-Shares Owned Before the Offering Shares to be Sold in the Offering ship After Offering Name of Selling Securityholder Number of Shares (3) % of Common Stock (3) Number of Shares % of Common Stock (3) Number of Shares (3) % of Common Stock (3) CFAC Holdings VIII, LLC(1)(2) 8,687,580 28.4% 2,736,589 9.0% 5,950,991 19.5% Robert Sharp 2,500 2,500 0
+Shares Own the Of Shares to the Of be Sold in fering OwnersI the O hip After ffering Name of Selling Securityholder Number of Shares (3) % of Common Stock (3) Number of Shares % of Common Stock (3) Number of Shares (3) % of Common Stock (3) CFAC Holdings VIII, LLC (1) 8,685,013 28.3% 2,736,589 8.9% 5,948,424 19.4% Robert Sharp 2,500 2,500 0

-^{} Less than 1%
+\ Less than 1%

 (1) Cantor is the sole member of the Sponsor.
 CFGM is the managing general partner of Cantor.
 Mr. Lutnick is the Chairman and Chief Executive Officer of CF VIII and CFGM, and is the trustee of CFGM's sole stockholder.
 As such, each of Cantor, CFGM and Mr. Lutnick may be deemed to have beneficial ownership of the shares of CF VIII Common Stock held directly by the Sponsor.
-Includes 5,494,600 Founder Shares (after taking into account the forfeiture of 733,400 Founder Shares upon closing of the Business Combination), 537,500 Placement Shares, 1,250,000 Forward Purchase Shares and 1,020,480 Loan Shares, and includes an aggregate of 385,000 shares of Common Stock underlying the 135,000 Placement Warrants and 250,000 Forward Purchase Warrants, each of which is exercisable by the Sponsor commencing on the date that is thirty (30) days after consummation of the Business Combination.
+Includes 5,494,600 Founder Shares (after taking into account the forfeiture of 733,400 Founder Shares upon closing of the Business Combination), 537,500 Placement Shares, 1,250,000 Forward Purchase Shares, assumes 1,017,913 shares of Common Stock are issued to the Sponsor upon Closing as payment in full for outstanding Sponsor loans and out-of-pocket expenses incurred by the Sponsor on behalf of CF VIII that are to be repaid in shares pursuant to the Merger Agreement (based on \$10,179,124 owed by CF VIII to the Sponsor if the Closing had occurred as of November 13, 2023, at an issuance price of \$10.00 per share) and includes an aggregate of 385,000 shares

+- of Common Stock underlying the 135,000 Placement Warrants and 250,000 Forward Purchase Warrants, each of which is exercisable by the Sponsor commencing on the date that is thirty (30) days after consummation of CF VIII's initial business combination.
 Each such entity or person disclaims any beneficial ownership of the reported shares other than to the extent of any pecuniary interest they may have therein, directly or indirectly.
-The business address of the Sponsor is 110 East 59th Street, New York, NY 10022.

-- (2) The Sponsor has informed us that upon the Closing, it intends to distribute to Cantor 1,600,000 shares of Common Stock to be held by it at Closing and Cantor intends to further distribute such shares to certain of its partners that are not affiliates of CF VIII. - (3) In computing the number of shares of Common Stock beneficially owned by a person and the percentage ownership of such person, shares of Common Stock underlying any Warrants held by such person are included.
+The business address of the Sponsor is 110 East 59th Street, New York, NY 10022 - (2) The Sponsor has informed us that upon the Closing, it intends to distribute to Cantor a number of shares of Common Stock to be held by it at Closing and Cantor intends to further distribute such shares to certain of its partners that are not affiliates of CF VIII.
+The number of shares being registered for resale hereunder which will be distributed to such non-affiliate partners will be disclosed in the final prospectus. - (3) In computing the number of shares of Common Stock beneficially owned by a person and the percentage ownership of such person, shares of Common Stock underlying any Warrants held by such person are included.
 However, these shares are not included in the computation of the percentage ownership of any other person.
-In calculating the Sponsor's ownership percentage, the number of shares of Common Stock beneficially owned (the numerator) and the number of outstanding shares of Common Stock (the denominator) both include an aggregate of 385,000 shares of Common Stock underlying the 135,000 Placement Warrants and 250,000 Forward Purchase Warrants, each of which is exercisable by the Sponsor commencing on the date that is thirty (30) days after consummation of the Business Combination.
+In calculating the Sponsor's ownership percentage, the number of shares of Common Stock beneficially owned (the numerator) and the number of outstanding shares of Common Stock (the denominator) both include an aggregate of 385,000 shares of Common Stock underlying the 135,000 Placement Warrants and 250,000 Forward Purchase Warrants, each of which is exercisable by the Sponsor commencing on the date that is thirty (30) days after consummation of CF VIII's initial business combination.